 If you have insurance in any form, you may have filed a claim for damage to your home, business, vehicle or other form of loss or liability.
 Whether your insurance company was cooperative or it made you walk the gauntlet to get your claim processed, many people throughout Florida struggle to get their insurance company to fulfill its obligations.
 One of the most valuable weapons available to an insured when an insurance company refuses to act reasonably and fairly in handling a claim is an action for bad faith.
 Predictably, the insurance industry regularly tries to eviscerate this remedy or eliminate it entirely.
-Just last year, the insurance industry attempted to significantly limit bad faith claims in Florida.
-While that effort ultimately failed, policyholders should understand the protection that bad faith insurance claims provide to policyholders who are victimized by their insurance company.
+Almost every year, the insurance industry attempts to lobby legislators to significantly limit bad faith claims in Florida.
+Policyholders should understand the protection that bad faith insurance claims provide to policyholders who are victimized by their insurance company.

 Florida Statute Section 624.155, for example, prohibits an insurer from “not attempting in good faith to settle claims when, under all the circumstances, it could and should have done so, had it acted fairly and honestly toward its insured and with due regard for her or his interests.”

-To understand the importance of this type of bad faith statute, we will examine its importance for a policyholder facing liability for a car accident.
-The insured becomes distracted while approaching an intersection and blows through s stop sign.
-The insured T-bones another vehicle that had right of way.
-The driver in the T-boned vehicle suffers significant injuries and sues the insured.
-The injury victim suffers $120,000 in medical bills.
+To understand the importance of this type of bad faith statute, we will examine its importance for a policyholder facing liability for a car accident:

 Because the insurance company is not impacted by rolling the dice at trial in response to a settlement demand at policy limits, bad faith liability is the primary tool at the disposal of the insured to force his or her insurance company to act reasonably in settling the personal injury claim.
 If the insured pursues a bad faith insurance claim, the insurance carrier might be required to pay the entire amount of the verdict.